aabbtree77/miniguestlog/README.md

 ## Introduction

 This MERN app monitors my homepage [aabbtree77.github.io](https://aabbtree77.github.io/).
-The visitor time, city, and country are displayed by clicking on the link `Guests` inside the `CV` tab there.
+Visitors' time, city, and country are displayed by clicking on the link `Guests` inside the `CV` tab there.

-The simplest solution I have come up with uses:
+The simplest solution I have come up with:

 - Github Pages to host frontend at [aabbtree77/aabbtree77.github.io](https://github.com/aabbtree77/aabbtree77.github.io).